christophermlewis/scala/README.md

 Scala
 =====

-This is my journey on learning the functional paradigm in Scala
+This is my journey on learning the functional paradigm in Scala.
+It starts with Bruce Tate and his book Seven Languages in Seven Weeks.